shibatch/grantback/GUIDE_FOR_LICENSEES_V0.1.1.md

 Step 2.1: Identifying Permitted VODs

 VODs covered by this License are those indicated by us (the Licensor).
-You can find them **\[Licensor to describe how: e.g., "in the 'VODs for Reaction' playlist on our YouTube channel: \[Link to Playlist\]," or "if a video description explicitly states 'This VOD is available under the VOD Reaction License'," or "all public VODs on our \[Twitch/YouTube\] channel at \[Channel Link\] unless specifically marked otherwise," etc.\].** If unsure, please ask\!
+You can find them **\[Licensor to describe how: e.g., "in the 'VODs for Reaction' playlist on our YouTube channel: \[Link to Playlist\]," or "if a video description explicitly states 'This VOD is available under the VOD Reaction License'," or "all public VODs on our channel at \[Channel Link\] unless specifically marked otherwise," etc.\]**.
+If unsure, please ask\!

 Step 2.2: Core Requirements for Your New Work (Streamed Work)

-* Your created Streamed Work may only be published on Twitch or YouTube.
+* Your created Streamed Work may only be published on the Permitted Platforms (as defined in the full License text from **\[Licensor's Primary Channel Name\]**).
 * Attribution to us (the Licensor) is required in each Streamed Work you create.

 Step 2.3: How to Provide Attribution to "**\[Licensor's Designated Channel Name for Attribution\]**"